7 Things To Do After Submitting Your FAFSA® Form

 • Requesting an update to your financial information if your financial situation has changed significantly

-To begin a correction, go to your FAFSA Submission Summary and then select “Make Corrections” at the top of the FAFSA Form Answers tab.
-You can also log in to your StudentAid.gov account and make a correction from the “Details” page of your processed FAFSA form submission.
+To begin a correction, go to your FAFSA Submission Summary and then select “Make a Correction” at the top of the FAFSA Form Answers tab.
+You can also make a correction by logging in to your StudentAid.gov account and selecting your FAFSA submission in the “My Activity” section of your account Dashboard.

 4